 We believe that in the long run, we can achieve yields above the average performance of our peers and above the benchmark, with active management.

 We apply a "Bottom - Up" approach and we emphasize especially to the fundamentals of the companies in which we invest.

 Basically, we buy small pieces of exceptional companies and we participate in their future profitability

 We give great attention to the following four criteria:

 - the ability of the company to generate profit (earning power) and

 - the price in which it is traded

 We are long-term investors and we are not seeking for «trading».
-In this context, we believe that our portfolio is a collection of the best-listed Greek companies.
+In this context, we believe that our portfolio is a collection of very good listed companies.

 Our conviction in the merit of our investment philosophy is reflected in the fact that portfolio managers, executives and employees of our company invest their personal money in the mutual funds that we manage and distribute.